 Best Airbnb in Geneva: Gorgeous Entire Apartment in Old Town

-Located a four-minute walk from Geneva Cathedral, this modern Airbnb is ideal for discovering the city.
+Located a four-minute walk from Geneva Cathedral, this modern Airbnb in Switzerland is ideal for discovering the city.
 The apartment is bright and modern throughout, with everything you’ll need for a comfortable and convenient stay.

 Best Hostel in Geneva: City Hostel Geneva